justUmen/Bjornulf_lobe-chat/README.md

 ## Details :

-- You need to use my Comfyui custom nodes : <https://github.com/justUmen/ComfyUI-BjornulfNodes>
 - Can use my JSON workflows in the `public/Bjornulf_API/` folder to send to the ComfyUI, like for example `sd15.json` (Warning : You need to launch it manually at least one time before using it in lobe-chat.
 - It is using a link `output/BJORNULF_API_LAST_IMAGE.png` created by my custom node comfyui, that need to be used in the workflow.
 The generated image is then copied using this link to the `public/generated/` folder inside lobe-chat.